jimmyo6270/about-me/README.md

 ### Name: Jimmy
 ### Email: Jimmyo6270@hstat.org
 ### Bio:
-I love computers and stuff
+I love computers and stuff.
+I am currently in SEP10 learning all about coding and how to use computer utilities.
 ### Schedule:
 <ls>
     <ul>pd1: English</ul>